- Water Department

 The total drinking water produced in 2022 was approximately 1.2 billion gallons.
 The daily average of water treated and distributed was 3.04 million gallons and the highest single-day production was 4.22 million gallons.
 The amount of drinking water delivered to customers in 2022 was approximately 649 million gallons.
 The difference between the drinking water produced and delivered can be attributed to several factors including, but not limited to, water main flushing, firefighting operations, water main and water service leaks, unauthorized use, and other nonmetered uses (filter backwash, street sweeping, vac-con operations, etc.).

 The City of Newburgh Water Department annually conducts a city-wide leak detection survey.
 The leaks detected by this survey, are promptly repaired which prevents wasted water from leaks and helps continue our efforts to keep costs down for our customers.

-New Water Usage Meters
+New Drinking Usage Meters